What are the symptoms of HIV?

 3. Late Stage - After the immune system is sufficiently weakened, you may start to experience some constitutional symptoms (such as fatigue, weight loss and night sweats) that affect your body as a whole, rather than individual organs.

-Within 4-6 weeks of HIV entering the body, 80% of people will experience a short, flu-like illness called acute retroviral syndrome (ARS).
+Within 4 to 6 weeks of HIV entering the body, 80% of people will experience a short, flu-like illness sometimes called acute retroviral syndrome (ARS).
 This is your immune system putting up an initial fight against the virus and it can last for up to a month.

 An important symptom of HIV is a dark skin rash that may develop on the face, hands, feet and/or torso.
 Learn more about HIV rashes.

 After the acute illness has passed, HIV often doesn't cause any major symptoms for the following 10 years or longer.